ihusainov/Posh_3cx/README.md

 # Posh_3cx

-Script in powershell to add ip addresses from database blacklist table.
-Then send file to ftp and received from Mikrotik.
-After that Mikrotik read this file and add blacklisted ip in his Firewall for block connection.
+Script in powershell to add ip addresses from 3CX database blacklist table.
+Then send file to ftp and then received from Mikrotik.
+After that Mikrotik start script "Add3cxBLmikrotik.txt" and add blacklisted ip in his Firewall for block connection.

+Add script "Add3cxBLmikrotik.txt" in MikriTik:
+Start Winbox - System - Scripts - Add